Lovasz-Akos/AFP-CheeseWebshop-uni/Doc/System Plan.md

 # 7. Architecture plan
 ## Backend
-Our project's system requires a database system, since we need to store the user accounts' data et cedera.
-The web client will be based off of PHP programming languages for stability.
-With these functions we can provide the users service.
-We need this to create more functions for the website, so article content and user data.
+The system needs a database system, so we are using a Visual Studio based client, where we store the user's data and the products.
+The web client is based on PHP technologies, which helps the client to be stable.
+Also we can create amazing content for the users.
+Furthermore, it will be used to create the website's functions, handle user data and article content.
 ## Frontend
-On the frontend we are using the Laravel framework, so we can handle the website easy and manage it well, through Laravel we are using HTML CSS codes.
+The frontend is using HTML and CSS codes.

 # 8. Database plan